If you came to this page directly, you might wish to read a page with an introduction to this section first.

 Oratorio del Corpus Domini: frescoes by Raffaellino del Colle

 The ancient Romans did not allow tombs inside the pomerium, the line which marked the boundary of a town.
 This practice was discontinued when churches were built to house relics of the early martyrs.
 Eventually the rich built funerary chapels inside churches whereas the poor were buried in the ground outside them.
 In 1804 one of the first decrees by Napoleon Bonaparte as Emperor established that cemeteries should be situated out of town.
 In 1806 the decree was issued in the Italian territories subject to France.
-In 1813, during the removal of bodies buried behind the church of S. Francesco at Urbania, fifteen very well preserved corpses were found.
+In 1813, during the removal of bodies buried behind the church of S. Francesco in Urbania, fifteen very well preserved corpses were found.
 Medical examinations indicated that almost none of the dead died of old age and one of them was most likely buried when he was still alive.